confluentinc/examples/security/secret-protection/docs/secret-protection.rst

       | Master Key | Nf1IL2bmqRdEz2DO//gX2C+4PjF5j8hGXYSu9Na9bao= |
       +------------+----------------------------------------------+

 #.
-Save the master key somewhere.
+Save the master key somewhere safe on your computer.

 #.
 Export the key into the environment on the local host and every host
    that will have a configuration file with secret protection by running the